yzyii/luashitacast/README.md

 - LuAshitacast provides functionality to automatically equip Level Sync gear.
 This LuAshitacast intentionally does NOT make use of this functionality to make it easier for first time users to be able to copy paste their own gear sets in place of mine.
 Adding this functionality will make it quite difficult for users on older versions of this LuAshitacast to update and so is not planned to ever be added.
 It is suggested that you do not attempt to add Level Sync functionality to these luas as it will cause you to be unable to update to newer versions easily.
 Level Sync content is a joke anyway.
 Just throw on some garbage gear full time and clear it.

 - HorizonXI's rules on what is legal or not in LuAshitacast is poorly explained and will vary depending on what admin or GM you talk to anyway.
 This LuAshitacast attempts to abide by the spirit of their rules.
-Short of any explicit guidance from a GM / Horizon Staff, functionality will not be changed to cater for you.
+Short of any explicit guidance from a GM / HorizonXI Staff, functionality will not be changed to cater for you.

 # Contact Me